-Biodiversity keeps us safe from the more destructive forces of nature - trees and shrubs protect our homes from flooding, and coral reefs and mangroves protect our coastlines from storm surges.
+Biodiversity keeps us safe from the more destructive forces of nature - trees and shrubs protect our homes from flooding, and coral eefs and mangroves protect our coastlines from storm surges.

-the Creative Commons Attribution License which permits unrestricted use, provided the original author and source are credited.
+The text of this work is licensed under the terms of the Creative Commons Attribution License which permits unrestricted use, provided the original author and source are credited.
 The license is available at: creativecommons.org/licenses/by/4.0.
 Photography is not covered by this license and should not be reproduced.
-The Royal Society.
-Issued: June 2021 DES7423\2.

 More than 28,000 species are now threatened with extinction.
+Some of the hardest hit groups are amphibians, reef-building corals, conifer trees, sharks and mammals, and there are of course many more that we don't know about

-Some of the hardest hit groups are amphibians, reef-building corals, conifer trees, sharks and mammals, and there are of course many more that we don't know about the Creative Commons Attribution License which permits unrestricted use, provided the original author and source are credited.
+The text of this work is licensed under the terms of he Creative Commons Attribution License which permits unrestricted use, provided the original author and source are credited.
 The license is available at: creativecommons.org/licenses/by/4.0.
-Photography is not covered by this license and should not be reproduced The Royal Society.
-Issued: June 2021 DES7423\2.
+Photography is not covered by this license and should not be reproduce.